SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 So check this out.
 It doesn't make sense quite yet.
 Don't worry about it.
 This is a bit complicated.
 So I'm going to delete my code here.
-And I'm just going to say, okay, if we do not have this.modal, which we set down here, that means certainly the models modal is not open.
+And I'm just going to say, okay, if we do not have `this.modal`, which we set down here, that means certainly the models modal is not open.
 So we don't need to do anything.
-Or if not, this.muddle that_is shown kind of an internal way to detect whether a modal isn't visible or not.
+Or if not, `this.modal._isShown` kind of an internal way to detect whether a modal isn't visible or not.
 Either of those things happen, we don't need to do anything.
-We're just going to return.
-The modal is not open, but if it is open, say constant fetch response = and say event that detailed dot fetch response as the object that we were just looking at over a year, a second ago, then if fast response that succeeded and fast response dot redirected that we know it's redirecting to another page.
+We're just going to `return`.
+The modal is not open, but if it is open, say constant `fetchResponse =` and say `event.detail.fetchResponse` as the object that we were just looking at over a year, a second ago, then if `fetchResponse.succeeded` and `fetchResponse.redirected` that we know it's redirecting to another page.
 And we're, we're going to choose to do, at least for the moment is just hide the model.

 Now so far, if we did this, this would have the exact same effect as before it would hide the modal.
 But then it was still try to render the frame of the redirector page and give us that annoying air.
 The key difference between doing this in this event and the turbo before submit is that this event allows you to cancel the rendering.
 The other event did not.
-So this, in this event, we can say event that prevented default.
-Normally we use something like this to prevent form submits or, or prevent link clicks.
+So this, in this event, we can say `event.preventDefault()` Normally we use something like this to prevent form submits or, or prevent link clicks.
 In this case, it's actually going to communicate to turbo, to stop rendering this response.
 All right.
 So let's refresh and try it put in some details and submit beautiful.
 It closed in this time.
 They did it without the error, but you notice the page.
 It didn't like reload or anything.
 So you don't see the new product here

-Right away. [inaudible],
+Right away.
 Let's look at the log of the successful form.
 Submit again.
 Let's see here.
-[inaudible] Look inside this response.
-Ooh, look at, we actually have a way to get what you were Elvis was redirected to
+Look inside this `response`.
+Ooh, look at, we actually have a way to get what URL was redirected to

-[inaudible]

 And actually there's a different way we can do that.
-It's actually on the federal response itself that responds to that location, which is a fancy object, but it's just a different way that points to where this is redirected to.
+It's actually on the `fetchResponse` itself that `fetchResponse.location`, which is a fancy object, but it's just a different way that points to where this is redirected to.
 So the reason we're looking at this is that what we really want to do is one, the M is, uh, get the URL that the form submitted to.
-And then we can actually just navigate to that page with turbo. [inaudible] Check it out at the top of this, I'm going to import star as turbo from at Hotwired /turbo
+And then we can actually just navigate to that page with turbo.
+Check it out at the top of this, I'm going to `import * as Turbo from '@hotwired/turbo'`

-[inaudible]

-Then down here, I'll remove that council.
-That log, we don't need that anymore.
-Now we can say turbo that visit here.
-We can use fetch response that location
+Then down here, I'll remove that `console.log`, we don't need that anymore.
+Now we can say `Turbo.visit()` here.
+We can use `fetchResponse.location`

-[inaudible],

-But for driving this there's a new one last little annoying detail.

-[inaudible] when you submit the form successfully, that works. [inaudible]
+But for driving this there's a new one last little annoying detail. when you submit the form successfully, that works.

 No, at least in some cases, though, if you go back, you know, I'm also going to read with you this time model, that higher don't actually need that anymore for redirecting to another page.
 There's no reason to close the model.
 And in some cases I've seen kind of that.
 Uh, yeah,

-I won't say that. [inaudible]
+I won't say that.

 All right.
 So I'm pretty happy with this.
 So let's clean things up a little bit.
-I'm going to copy the, of this method, the lead them, and then down here, create a new method called P for that response within event argument, just doing this for readability.
+I'm going to copy the, of this method, the lead them, and then down here, create a new method called `beforeFetchresponse()` within `event` argument, just doing this for readability.
 No I'm connect.
 We can call that.
 So we don't even need an error function.
-We can say just this.before fetch response, are you sure you don't call it here?
+We can say just `this.beforeFetchResponse`, are you sure you don't call it here?
 Just point to the function, but be careful because there's a subtle problem with this of her refresh.
 And actually I need to go back to the admin page and open this up and some of the format.
 Yeah.